 The Unbreakable Bunch also strives to be a film that audiences of all ages will enjoy.
 The language is very minimal, and the action is never graphic.
 Lloyd cites the late, great Hal Needham of Smokey and The Bandit fame, who famously said that action doesn’t necessarily have to be violent.
 There’s plenty of punching, kicking, and even shooting, but nothing more intense than your average 1980s PG flick.

-Depending on streaming numbers, The Unbreakable Bunch may still get a theatrical run but the cast and crew have already experienced the movie in theaters.
+Depending on streaming numbers, The Unbreakable Bunch may still get a theatrical run but some of the cast have already experienced the movie in theaters.
 The film screened in a few select cities in April 2024, giving Lloyd and company the chance to experience it with a live audience.
 “Seeing it on the big screen in an actual theater with paying customers, that made it worthwhile.
 It was a big, defining moment for us.
 We saw it through, and we did it on our terms.”

 The film ends with a tease indicating there’s more story to tell, and the film’s investors and producers are hopeful that happens.
 Lloyd sees it as a chance to bring in some more old friends as well as some young, rising stars.
 He’s quick to point out you’ll see some familiar faces beyond the legends in the first film.